adleleu/author_list/README.md

 # author_list

-script to automatically generate author, insitute, and acknowledgment lists for scientific publications.
+script to automatically generate authors, insitutes, and acknowledgments lists for scientific publications.